odkr/sucgi/README.md

 * M4 (e.g., [GNU M4] or a BSD M4)
 * The header files of your system's standard library

-suCGI comes with a script that installs versions of these applications that are appropriate for your system if needed (see below).
+suCGI comes with a script that installs these applications if needed (see below).

 [4.4BSD]: https://docs-legacy.freebsd.org/44doc/